ChanthMiao/ghc-wiki-mirror/javascript.md

 - Native JS backend effort: https://gitlab.haskell.org/ghc/ghc/-/wikis/JavaScript-backend
 - GHCJS project: https://github.com/ghcjs/ghcjs

-## wasm32-wasi-ghc (Via C approach)
+## wasm32-wasi-ghc

-Use C to JavaScript/WebAssembly toolchain to compile native RTS into JS/Wasm.
+Use C to WebAssembly toolchain to compile native RTS into wasm.
 Add support for a new `wasi` platform to the RTS in addition to `posix` and `win32`.

 - RTS: reuse native RTS
-- C to JavaScript toolchain: emscripten
-- C to WebAssembly toolchain: WASI
+- C to WebAssembly toolchain: wasi-sdk
 - https://gitlab.haskell.org/ghc/ghc/-/wikis/WebAssembly-backend

 ## Asterius

 A WebAssembly backend for GHC was pioneered in the Asterius project.
-Due to the limitations of WebAssembly, the RTS was implemented in JavaScript.
+The RTS was implemented in JavaScript, conforming certain run-time conventions (e.g. nursery allocation)

 - https://github.com/tweag/asterius
 - RTS: custom JS implementation
-- Toolchain: use https://github.com/WebAssembly/binaryen to generate WebAssembly
+- Toolchain: use https://github.com/WebAssembly/binaryen to generate WebAssembly from Cmm

 ## WebGHC (Via LLVM approach)